phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 10 - Incremental Concept Learning.md

 Incremental concept learning could be thought of as follows, given a new example:

 1. Is this an example of the concept?
+(Foo)
    1. If yes, does it fit the current definition of the concept?
       1. If yes, do nothing
-      2. If no, generalize
+      2. If no, **generalize**
    2. If no, does it fit the current definition of the concept?
-      1. If yes, specialize
+      1. If yes, **specialize**
       2. If no, do nothing

+Example:
+Prior knowledge: child only seen black cats
+Concept: cat
+Concept definition: black
+Example concept: an orange cat

 ## Variabilization